rice-awa/MCBE-WebSocket-gpt/README_EN.md

-# MCBE Websocket Server In-game GPT Usage
+# MCBE WebSocket Server: Using GPT in Minecraft

+## This Page is for the Function-Call Version

 [简体中文](./README.md)

-This project provides a Python-based WebSocket service for Minecraft Bedrock Edition (**_MCBE_**) servers.
-It can capture players' **chat messages**, call the GPT API to enable **chatGPT** usage in-game, and ultimately send the GPT responses back to the game.
-The project uses asynchronous programming with aiohttp and Websockets.
+This project provides a Python-based WebSocket service for the Minecraft Bedrock Edition (**_MCBE_**) server.
+It can capture players' **chat messages** and call the GPT API to use **chatGPT** within the game, ultimately sending GPT replies back to the game.
+The project uses asynchronous aiohttp and Websockets.

 ---

 ## Updates

+**2024/8/2** (New)

+- 1. Added function-call feature (see the function-call branch)
+- 2. Looping to fetch game data may cause server lag
+- 3. The function-call feature requires server-side support, currently only supported on the server side; local testing (main_local) is ineffective
+- 4. Function-call does not support closing context automatically; please save and close manually (disconnecting will also close)

 **2024/7/31** (New)

-- 1.Added authentication feature
+- 1. Added authentication feature
-- 2.Added process monitoring functionality
+- 2. Added process daemon feature

 **2024/7/6**

-- 1.Changed API calls to non-streaming transmission
+- 1. Changed API calls to non-streaming
-- 2.Simplified code logic in `gptapi.py`
+- 2. Simplified the code logic in `gptapi.py`
-- 3.Replaced expired third-party API key
+- 3. Replaced expired third-party API key

-**Table of Contents**
+**Contents**

 - [Features](#features)
 - [Quick Start](#quick-start)